Gitflow for DevOps¶

 Bare Metal¶

-Different Hosts in seperate Networks, LUNs, ...
+- Different Hosts / Clusters in seperate Networks, LUNs, ...

 Data Model for Inventory Management¶